Negotiating with North Korea a waste of time: Trump

 His administration has also been at the forefront of a drive to impose a series of sanctions against North Korea in response to its sixth nuclear test - the largest yet - and the firing of two missiles over Japan.

+North Korea's main ally China has signed up to the sanctions, including restrictions on imports, as has Russia.

-Uneasy over Trump's bellicose tone, China and Russia have both appealed to the US to have talks with North Korea, and Tillerson's revelation was welcomed on Sunday by Germany.
+But, uneasy over Trump's bellicose tone, both countries have appealed to the US to have talks with North Korea, and Tillerson's revelation was welcomed on Sunday by Germany.

 "This is exactly the right course and a courageous step," German Foreign Minister Sigmar Gabriel said in a statement.
 "North Korea would be well advised to take this offer of talks seriously."